Time Value of Money Financial Tools

-Some advisors have to manually tell their custodian how much in fees to deduct from client cash accounts, so they can get this amount paid to them on a periodic basis (usually quarterly).
+Some investment advisors have to manually tell their custodian how much in fees to deduct from client cash accounts, so they can get this amount paid to them on a periodic basis (usually monthly).
 This money tool will do that quickly and easily.

 Just input your breakpoints, fees, and account values and it totals everything up and displays the bottom-line amount you're looking for (annually, quarterly, monthly, weekly, and daily), on a client-by-client basis, for up to 500 clients.

 Then it totals everything, so you can see how much you're making (or estimate how much you will or could be making).